Bigger, Better, Faster, More!

-Bigger, Better, Faster, More! is the only studio album released by alternative rock band 4 Non Blondes, released in 1992.
+Bigger, Better, Faster, More! is the only studio album by American rock band 4 Non Blondes, released on October 13, 1992.
 The first single was "Dear Mr. President", which bass player Christa Hillhouse told Songfacts "was about the hierarchy of power and government."
 The second single, "What's Up?", reached No. 1 in several countries and went gold in the United States, while the album itself went platinum, accumulating sales of 1.5 million copies in the United States alone and 6 million copies worldwide.